 A DUI arrest is a serious matter.
 The consequences of an arrest for any crime involving the abuse of alcohol or drugs are particularly serious for medical professionals including medical doctors, osteopathic physicians, podiatrists, chiropractors, advanced registered nurse practitioners (ARNPs), and registered nurses (RNs).

-After a conviction or plea to DUI, the physician should immediately report any plea or conviction to the Florida Department of Business & Professional Regulation or the Department of Health and update their online profile.
+After a conviction for any criminal charge or a plea in court (even for a withhold of adjudication on a lesser charge), the physician is required to immediately report any plea or conviction to the Florida Department of Business & Professional Regulation or the Department of Health and update their online profile.

-When a physician reports a DUI, the Florida Department of Business & Professional Regulation or the Department of Health may launch an investigation.
-The board might impose sanctions after a DUI conviction including:
+When a physician reports a DUI or a reduced charge for reckless driving, the Florida Department of Business & Professional Regulation or the Department of Health will launch an investigation and pursue disciplinary action.
+The board might impose sanctions after a DUI conviction or a plea to a lesser charge including:

 - mandatory counseling;

 - random alcohol and drug testing;